Precautions

 To trace what files an app is using, "strace -e trace=open,openat,openat2 -f YOURCOMMANDANDARGS".

-"ltrace" is similar to "strace" but includes calls to library functions, such as C stdio functions. - If the GUI is locking up:
+"ltrace" is similar to "strace" but includes calls to library functions, such as C stdio functions.

 Right-click on a blank area of the System Tray, select Troubleshoot, then Looking Glass.
 Or on CLI, run cinnamon-looking-glass.
 It will launch Melange, the Cinnamon DE debugger.
 Select Actions/Quit to exit.
 Pressing Esc also exits, but not completely ?